cvs-health/testilo/README.md

 ```

 When a user invokes `score` in this example, the `call` module:
-- gets the scoring module `tsp99` from its JSON file `tsp99.json` in the `score` subdirectory of the `process.env.FUNCTIONDIR` directory.
+- gets the scoring module `tsp99` from its JSON file `tsp99.json` in the `score` subdirectory of the `FUNCTIONDIR` directory.
-- gets the reports from the `raw` subdirectory of the `process.env.REPORTDIR` directory.
+- gets the reports from the `raw` subdirectory of the `REPORTDIR` directory.
-- writes the scored reports in JSON format to the `scored` subdirectory of the `process.env.REPORTDIR` directory.
+- writes the scored reports in JSON format to the `scored` subdirectory of the `REPORTDIR` directory.

 The optional third argument to call (`75m` in this example) is a report selector.
 Without the argument, `call` gets all the reports in the `raw` subdirectory.
 With the argument, `call` gets only those reports whose names begin with the argument string.